Deep Dive

 What's Covered

-DNS Resolution and Caching
+DNS Resolution and Record Types

-TLS and Certificate Security
+TLS Handshake and Certificate Verification

 The Curriculum